gloryofrobots/arza/README.md

         | [_, ..._] s -> False
     --------------------------------------------------
     // more than five ----- dashes interpreted as `end` token
-    // [el, el2, ...tl] is equivalent to el1::el2::tl in pattern matching, but it can be also used for tuples as (el1, el2, ...tl)
+    // [el, el2, ...tl] is equivalent to el1::el2::tl in pattern matching,
+    // but it can be also used for tuples as (el1, el2, ...tl)
-//end here is not necessarry, it will be inserted automatically according to indentation layout end
+// end here is not necessarry, it will be inserted automatically according to indentation layout end
-// many more examples, such as abstract data types, lazy evaluation, transducers, traits can be found in obin_py/tests/obin
+// many more examples, such as abstract data types, lazy evaluation, transducers, traits
+// can be found in obin_py/tests/obin
 ```

 ## Known problems